OpeOre/Darey.IO-DevOps-Foundation-Project/README.md

-# Darey.IO-DevOps-Foundation-Project
+# DevOps-Foundation-Project
-These are my first set of project as a DevOps Engineer
+These are my DevOps projects